wellyshen/react-cool-inview/README.md

 # React Cool Inview

 A React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) that monitors an element enters or leaves the viewport (or another element) with performant and efficient way, using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
-It's lightweight and super flexible, which can cover all the cases that you need, like [lazy-loading images](#lazy-loading-images) and videos, [infinite scrolling](#infinite-scrolling) web app, [triggering animations](#trigger-animations), [tracking impressions](#track-impressions) etc. Try it you will 👍🏻 it!
+It's lightweight and super flexible, which can cover all the cases that you need, like [lazy-loading images](#lazy-loading-images) and videos, [infinite scrolling](#infinite-scrolling) web app, [triggering animations](#trigger-animations), [tracking impressions](#track-impressions) and more.
+Try it you will 👍🏻 it!

 [![build status](https://img.shields.io/travis/wellyshen/react-cool-inview/master?style=flat-square)](https://travis-ci.org/wellyshen/react-cool-inview)
 [![coverage status](https://img.shields.io/coveralls/github/wellyshen/react-cool-inview?style=flat-square)](https://coveralls.io/github/wellyshen/react-cool-inview?branch=master)